grantwill74/notes-on-algorithm-design/slides/module_6/module_6.md

 # Reduction

-For example, I can *reduce* the problem of multiplying integers to the problem of multiplying matrices of integers.
-I just encode the two integers as if they were both $1\times 1$ matrices, and apply my solution for multiplying matrices.
+For example, I can *reduce* the problem of determining whether a given number is the product of two other numbers to the problem of determining if a matrix is the result of multiplying two other matrices.
+I just encode the two integers as if they were both $1\times 1$ matrices, and apply my solution for matrices.
 Then I convert back.

 I'm just re-encoding a simple data type twice, so this reduction takes $\Theta(1)$.

-Conversely, the problem of mulyiplying square integer matrices *can also be reduced* to the problem of multiplying integers.
+Conversely, the problem of testing a product of square integer matrices *can also be reduced* to the problem of multiplying integers.
 For every $n\times n$ integer in the second matrix, multiply it by the $n$ integers in each column of of the first one, and do some additions.

 This particular reduction (there are others) takes longer: $\Theta(n^3)$ multiplications need to happen. **But it is still polynomial time.**